-In order to find out whether our blood sugar is normal, there are several factors we should take into consideration.
+To find out whether our blood sugar is normal, there are several factors we should take into consideration.

 First of all, we have to know how blood sugar is measured.
 In the USA, the standard measurement is by weight in mg i.e. milligrams per dl i.e. deciliter.
 While in most cases, everyone else uses millimole i.e. mmol per liter.